-Select the Certification that applies to the PROPOSER elect the Co ertification that applies to the PROP OSER --- -------------- -------------- -------------- -------- ------ ------
+Select the Certification that applies to the PROPOSER:

+Certification (1) or Certification (2)

+Select the appropriate responses in the applicable Certification:

+Certification (1): Pursuant to 41 C.F.R. §60-1.7(b)(1), Previous Equal Employment Opportunity Performance Certification, as the Prospective Prime Contractor, I HEREBY CERTIFY THAT I:

+(a) (HAVE / HAVE NOT) developed and filed an Affirmative Action Program pursuant to 41C.F.R. §60-2 and/or 60-4;

+(b) (HAVE / HAVE NOT) participated in a previous contract or subcontract subject to the equal opportunity clause;

+(c) (HAVE / HAVE NOT) filed with the Joint Reporting Committee, the Director of Office of Federal Contract Compliance, or the Equal Employment Opportunity Commission, all reports due under the applicable filing requirements,

+OR

-Certification (1) or Certification (2) Select th ne appropriate responses in the appli cable Ce tification: Certification (1): Pursuant to 41 C.F.R. §60-1.7(b)(1), Previous Equal Employment Opportunity Performance Certification, as the Prospective Prime Contractor, I HEREBY CERTIFY THAT I: (a) (HAVE / HAVE NOT) developed 41C.F.R. §60-2 and/or 60-4; eloped ar nd filed an Affirmative Action Program pursuant to (b) (HAVE / HAVE NOT) partici opportunity clause; pated in a previous contract or subcontract subject to the equal OR (c) (HAVE / HAVE NOT) filed with the Joint Reporting Committee, the Director of Office Federal Contract Compliance, or the Equal Employment Opportunity Commission, all reports under the applicable filing requirements, Certification (2): I, HEREBY CERTIFY that as the Prospective Prime Contractor submitting this Propose (CLAIM / DO NOT CLAIM) exemption from the submission of the Standard Form 100 (EE 1) due to the fact that it employs a total of less than fifty (50) employees under C.F.R. §60-1.7, qualifies for an exempted status under 41 C.F.R. §60-1.5.
-ERTIFY that the above Certification and with this project. n will be e made part of any Subcontract Agreement, or other Executed on (Officer/PROPOSER) Compan y: Address :
+Certification (2): I, HEREBY CERTIFY that as the Prospective Prime Contractor submitting this Proposal, (CLAIM / DO NOT CLAIM) exemption from the submission of the Standard Form 100 (EEO-1) due to the fact that it employs a total of less than fifty (50) employees under C.F.R. §60-1.7, or qualifies for an exempted status under 41 C.F.R. §60-1.5.

+I FURTHER CERTIFY that the above Certification will be made part of any Subcontract Agreement, or other agreement involved with this project.

+Executed on , 20 .

+Signed: (Officer/PROPOSER)

+Title: ()

+Company:

+Address: